pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 ```

 > **Note** Please remember that in Rapier, for a collision (or solving) event to occur, both colliders involved in the event must match the related interaction groups -- a one-way match will be ignored.

+> **Note** By default, colliders are members of all groups, and will interact with all other groups.

 ## Joints